torvalds/linux/Documentation/networking/device_drivers/ethernet/chelsio/cxgb.rst

 	  chkconfig --level 2345 irqbalance off

-      By default, some Linux distributions enable the kernel feature, irqbalance, which performs the same function as the daemon.
+      By default, some GNU/Linux distributions enable the kernel feature, irqbalance, which performs the same function as the daemon.
 To disable this feature, add the following line to your bootloader::